NGaikwad99/CompTIASecPlus-Prep/All modules.md

 #### Activities
 * **Log aggregation**
-    * Gathering all data points into a centralized software tool for correlation and analsysis.
+    * Gathering all data points into a centralized software tool for correlation and analysis.
     * Done using tools such as SIEM, syslog-ng and rsyslog.
 * **Alerting**
     * Generate alarms or alerts based on a defined rule.